shabin5785/docker-learnings/Readme_2.md

 - "COPY" command is used to copy files from local directory to the WORKDIR in image.(or any directory that is currently being worked on in image). images may have a default directory set, so we might not need to change dir as well.
 BUt its safer to change and work as this avoids confusion.

+- One important thing is that we dont inherit "ENV" values from base image.
+We need to specify them ourselves.